Iceshadow1404/JellyfinUpdatePoster/README.md

 - RawCover
 - Replaced

-7. Start the script again with `python main.py`.
-8. Add Files to the RawCover Folder.

 Check the root folder for a newly created file named missing_folders.txt.
 You can refer to this file to see the exact names of the required folders.
 Note that not all folders need to be present for the script to function correctly.